-Total assets increased by approximately RM31.29 million or 16.9% from approximately RM185.23 million as at 31 December 2023 to approximately RM216.52 million as at 31 December 2024 mainly due to an increase in trade and other receivables and partially offset by a decrease in contract assets and cash and bank balances.
-The increase in trade and other receivables mainly due to three significant milestone billings to customers amounting to approximately RM80 million upon satisfaction of performance obligation for our engineering contracts towards the end of the financial year.
-The receivables from these customers were fully received in January 2025.
+Total assets increased by approximately RM40.23 million or 48.9% from approximately RM82.24 million as at 31 December 2021 to approximately RM122.47 million as at 31 December 2022 mainly due to an increase in cash and bank balances, contract assets and partially offset by a decrease in trade and other receivables.

-Total liabilities increased by approximately RM14.75 million or 12.6% from approximately RM117.49 million as at 31 December 2023 to approximately RM132.24 million as at 31 December 2024 mainly due to an increase in trade and other payables and current income tax liabilities and partially offset by a decrease in contract liabilities.
+Total liabilities increased by approximately RM21.11 million or 44.1% from approximately RM47.88 million as at 31 December 2021 to approximately RM68.99 million as at 31 December 2022 mainly due to an increase in trade and other payables and contract liabilities.

-Overall, the Group's total equity increased by approximately RM16.55 million or 24.4% from approximately RM67.74 million as at 31 December 2023 to approximately RM84.29 million as at 31 December 2024.
+Overall, the Group's total equity increased by approximately RM19.12 million or 55.6% from approximately RM34.36 million to approximately RM53.48 million.